Photonsters/anycubic-photon-docs/FAQ.md

 - [What you need before printing](http://makerfun3d.com/toolbox-resin-printers) by Kevin Rank.
 (Note that the UV curing suggestion is not the correct 405nm wavelength).
 - You will also need a known good branded USB stick, formatted FAT32.
 The included one is known to be problematic and prone to failure.
 Transfer all the files from it to your known good USB stick and use that one instead.

+### I've just received my new Photon, should I update the firmware first?
+No, it's not necessary.
+In fact, your new printer may have newer firmware than what's available on Anycubic's website.
+Do not update firmware if your Photon is working well, besides a chance of bricking your new printer there are no extra features or benefits in doing so.

 ## BUILD PLATE TRAMMING (LEVELING)